London Necropolis Company: Proposed solutions to the burial crisis

-In the wake of public concerns following the cholera epidemic and the findings of the Royal Commission, the Act to Amend the Laws Concerning the Burial of the Dead in the Metropolis (Burials Act) was passed in 1851.
-Under the Burials Act, new burials were prohibited in what were then the built-up areas of London.
+In the wake of public concerns following the cholera epidemic and the findings of the royal commission, the Burial Act 1852 was passed.
+Under the Burial Act, new burials were prohibited in what were then the built-up areas of London.
 Seven large cemeteries had recently opened a short distance from London or were in the process of opening, and temporarily became London's main burial grounds.
 A proposal by Francis Seymour Haden to ship the bodies of London's dead to the Thames Estuary for use in land reclamation met with little approval, and the government sought alternative means to prevent the constantly increasing number of deaths in London from overwhelming the new cemeteries in the same manner in which it had overwhelmed the traditional burial grounds.

 The new suburban cemeteries had a combined size of just 282 acre, and the Board of Health did not consider any of them suitable for long-term use.
 As a long term solution to the crisis, Edwin Chadwick proposed the closure of all existing burial grounds in the vicinity of London other than the privately owned Kensal Green Cemetery in west London.
 Kensal Green Cemetery was to be nationalised and greatly enlarged to provide a single burial ground for west London.
 A large tract of land on the Thames around 9 mi southeast of London in Abbey Wood (on the site of present-day Thamesmead) was to become a single burial ground for east London.
 All bodies would be shipped by river and canal to the new cemeteries, bringing an end to burials in London itself.

 The Treasury was sceptical that Chadwick's scheme would ever be financially viable.
 It also met with widespread public concerns about the impact of monopoly control of the burial industry, and about the government taking control of an industry previously controlled by religious bodies and private entrepreneurs.
 The process of decomposition was still poorly understood and it was generally believed that 12/13 (92%) of a decaying corpse is dispersed as gas; local authorities in the vicinity of the proposed new cemeteries were horrified at the prospect of an estimated 3000000 cuft per year of miasma (disease-carrying vapour) spreading from the cemeteries across surrounding areas.
-Although the Metropolitan Interments Act 1850 authorised Chadwick's scheme to proceed, the Metropolitan Interment Amendment Act 1852 repealed the authorisation.
+Although the Metropolitan Interments Act 1850 authorised Chadwick's scheme to proceed, section 1 of the Burial Act 1852 repealed the authorisation.